 “The Capitol Insurrection and the Global Rise of Religious Nationalism”

-Dr. Mark Juergensmeyer – Founding Director of the Orfalea Center of Global and International Studies at the University of California Santa Barbara
+Dr. Mark Juergensmeyer – Founding Director, Orfalea Center of Global and International Studies, University of California Santa Barbara

 Panel Presentations – Moderated by Rev. David Lindsey, IFC

 Rabbi Jack Moline – President, Interfaith Alliance